Dust (character): Other versions

-Although Dust is a character in the main Marvel Universe continuity (also called "Earth-616,"), she has also been depicted in other fictional universes and alternate futures.

 House of M

-Sooraya appears as a member of the New Mutants in the House of M continuity.
+Sooraya appears as a member of the New Mutants in the House of M continuity (Earth-58163).
 She appears to have formed a very close friendship with Jubilee and become Westernized, wearing revealing clothes and enjoying stereotypical 'mall rat' activities.
-Like the rest of the Hellions and New Mutants, she travels to Japan to fight against Emperor Sunfire in order to close down Project Genesis.
+Like the rest of the Hellions and New Mutants, she travels to Japan to fight against Emperor Sunfire and shut down Project Genesis.

 X-Men: The End

-In the alternate time line depicted in X-Men: The End, Sooraya remains at the institute as the caretaker of Cyclops and Emma Frost's children.
+In the alternate timeline depicted in "X-Men: The End" (Earth-41001), Sooraya remains at the institute as the caretaker of Cyclops and Emma Frost's children.
 During the attack on the institute, Sooraya encounters Madelyne Pryor, asking if she is Jean Grey returning to the school.
 Madelyne lashes out and Sooraya defends herself, seemingly defeating Madelyne and escaping the institute before it explodes.
 It is later revealed that the "Dust" who escaped the encounter was really Madelyne, disguised in Sooraya's abaya.
 Upon revealing her true identity, Cyclops states that he already knew it was her and that the real Sooraya died back at the school.